 Final year: You will have approximately 6-8 hours of contact time per week.
 There is more focus on seminar teaching in the final year with the Special Subject having two 2-hour seminars each week over the full academic year.
 Your dissertation has a number of workshops as well as one-on-one sessions with your supervisor.

 At each level you will normally do half the amount of history credits and will, therefore, have half the contact time with our tutors.
 Your overall contact time will depend on your other department's teaching practice, and you should contact them for more information.

 Our entry requirements vary from ABB to AAB depending on your chosen programme.
-All degree require an A Level in History (or equivalent) and dual degrees may also require an A Level in a relevant subject (or equivalent).
+All degree typically require an A Level in History or Classical Civilisation (or equivalent) and dual degrees may also require an A Level in a relevant subject (or equivalent).

 English language requirements are IELTS 7.0 with no less than 6.5 in each component (or equivalent).